lailaarkadan/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+stateful components are keeping track of changing data.
+While functional components print out what is given to them via props, or they always render the same thing.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+componenetWillMount is called before render while componentWillUpdate is called after the intial render. that happend after the client receives the data from the server.

 3. Define stateful logic.

+Stateful logic is any code that uses the state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange, Act, Assert